zenml-io/template-e2e-batch/template/README.md

 ```
 .
+├── configs                   # pipelines configuration files
+│   ├── inference_config.yaml # the configuration of the batch inference pipeline
+│   └── train_config.yaml     # the configuration of the training pipeline
 ├── pipelines                 # `zenml.pipeline` implementations
 │   ├── batch_inference.py    # [CD] Batch Inference pipeline
 │   └── training.py           # [CT] Training Pipeline
 ├── steps                     # logically grouped `zenml.steps` implementations
 │   ├── alerts                # alert developer on pipeline status
 │   ├── data_quality          # quality gates built on top of drift report
 │   ├── etl                   # ETL logic for dataset
 │   ├── hp_tuning             # tune hyperparameters and model architectures
 │   ├── inference             # inference on top of the model from the registry
 │   ├── promotion             # find if a newly trained model will be new inference
 │   └── training              # train and evaluate model
 ├── utils                     # helper functions
 ├── .dockerignore
-├── inference_config.yaml   # the configuration of the batch inference pipeline
 ├── Makefile                  # helper scripts for quick start with integrations
 ├── README.md                 # this file
 ├── requirements.txt          # extra Python dependencies
-├── run.py                  # CLI tool to run pipelines on ZenML Stack
+└── run.py                    # CLI tool to run pipelines on ZenML Stack
-└── train_config.yaml       # the configuration of the training pipeline
 ```